401-advanced-javascript-kimball/seattle-javascript-401d32/curriculum/class-42/lab/README.md

 As you complete your RNA, switch your focus to the user experience.

 * Quality and Thoughtful Styling using `css-in-js`
+* Using a Componenet UI Framework
 * Right sized tap targets, good contrast
 * Dark and Light Modes
 * Well thought through UX
-  * Be considerate of one-handers, thumbers and pointers
+  * Be considerate of accessibilty.

 ### Stretch Goal